raspberrypilearning/connect-motor-crumble/en/step_1.md

-The Crumble has connections for two DC motors.
-The bottom pair of terminals on the left for 'motor 1' and on the right for 'motor 2'.
+The Crumble has connections for two DC motors: the bottom pair of terminals on the left for 'motor 1', and on the right for 'motor 2'.

-Choose which motor input you want to connect to.
+You can choose either motor input for connecting your motor.

-Connect one end of a crocodile clip the negative motor terminal (-).
-It is the terminal right at the bottom of the Crumble.
-Connect the other end of the croc clip to the negaive terminal of the DC motor.
-Again, this is usually marked with a '-' but if it is not clear which is the positive terminal, don't worry, just connect it to one of the two terminals.
+Take a crocodile clip cable and connect one of its clips to the negative motor terminal (**-**) at the bottom of the Crumble.
+Connect the other clip to the negative terminal of the DC motor.
+The motor's negative terminal should also be marked with a **-**.
+If you cannot see a **-**, then connect the clip to either terminal.

-Next, connect another croc clip from the Crumble's positive motor terminal (+) to the positive terminal of the motor.
+Connect another crocodile clip cable to the Crumble's positive motor terminal (**+**) and the positive terminal of the DC motor.

 ![Crumble to DC motor connections](images/crumble_motor_connections.png)

-I have used red and black crocodile clips to make things clear, but any colours will work fine.
+I have used red and black crocodile clip cables, but cables of any colour work correctly.